kreimben/Timer-App/README.md

 - [x] Add to-do feature
 - [ ] Reverse timer (using tabbar maybe...)
 - [x] Refactoring ALL CODES
-- [ ] Able to search CoreData model and
-- [ ] Implement feature if deplicated time is existed

 ### 1.3
 - [x] Add welcome message to newbies